LogoLogo

 Was this helpful?

-Embedding visualization is a powerful technique used to understand and interpret complex relationships in high-dimensional data.
-Reducing the dimensionality of custom features into a 2D or 3D space makes it easier to identify patterns, clusters, and outliers.
+Embedding visualization is a powerful technique for understanding and interpreting complex relationships in high-dimensional data.
+Reducing the dimensionality of custom features into a 2D or 3D space makes identifying patterns, clusters, and outliers easier.

-In Fiddler, high-dimensional data like embeddings and vectors are ingested as a .
+In Fiddler, high-dimensional data like embeddings and vectors are ingested as a custom feature.

 Our goal in this document is to visualize these custom features.